NORTH WEST HOUSE LEAGUE

-- Atom Ice Times will be Saturday morning games and a practice during the week (3 out of 4 on Wednesday evenings and 1 out of 4 on Thursday evening)
+- U11 Ice times will be Saturday morning games and a practice during the week (3 out of 4 on Wednesday evening and 1 out of 4 on Thursday evening)

-- PeeWee Ice Times will be Saturday afternoon games and a practice during the week on Tuesday evenings.
+- U13 Ice Times will be Saturday afternoon games and a practice during the week on Thursday evenings

 - Evaluations will consist of 3 ice times in September.